-Former Campbell County supervisor seeks to unseat GOP incumbent
+Former Campbell County supervisor aims to bolster conservativism in Congress

 Of the five challengers for Rep. Denver Riggleman’s 5th District seat, one of them is within his political party, but outside of the greater Charlottesville area.